ericw317/RegEasy/readme.txt

 IMPORTANT:
 FOR BEST RESULTS THIS MUST BE RUN AS ADMINISTRATOR, otherwise you might run into errors This is a work in progress.
-At the moment it can only parse the SYSTEM and SOFTWARE registry hives.
-I'll be adding full capabilities soon.
+At the moment it can only parse the following hives:
+- SAM
+- SYSTEM
+- SOFTWARE

+I will be adding more capabilities soon.